MicrosoftDocs/microsoft-community-training/community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

 ### Multi-Tenant support for Azure Active Directory based Authentication

-MCT supports login via multiple tenants for AAD authentication.
+CT supports login via multiple tenants for AAD authentication.
 This can be done with few configurations while following steps during AAD set up ([**Configurations on the Training Platform**](../../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform)).
 Follow this documentation to reach App configuration section from your [**Azure portal**](https://www.portal.azure.com/).

 #### Steps to enable multi-tenant login for an AAD based instance